-In many ways the HomePod is a late entry to the smart speaker game, but Apple has never worried too much about that.
-The executives in Cupertino seem content to let the rest of the industry stride ahead with a new form factor, identify the issues and then offer something that ‘just works’... and generally for a higher price and in a more stylish design than the competition.
-And so far, it's working well.
+In many ways the HomePod was a late entry to the smart speaker game, but Apple has never worried too much about that.
+The executives in Cupertino seem content to let the rest of the industry stride ahead with a new form factor, identify the issues and then offer something that ‘just works’.
+Although it's generally for a higher price, Apple also tends to bring the most stylish designs and most reliable tech to us all.